whaili/slurm-operator/docs/autoscaling.md

 collected from the Slurm restapi.

-This example [ScaledObject] will watch the number of jobs pending for the partition `radar` and scale the NodeSet `slurm-compute-radar` until a threshold value is satisfied or `maxReplicaCount` is reached.
+This example [ScaledObject] will watch the number of jobs pending for the partition `radar` and scale the NodeSet `slurm-worker-radar` until a threshold value is satisfied or `maxReplicaCount` is reached.

 ```yaml